matthew-li/lbnl_hpl_doc/readme.md

 **Progress**

-The value labeled `Gflops` in the last line before the test completed.
+The rate of execution labeled `Gflops` in the last line before the test completed.
 E.g.:

 ```
 Column=000083712 Fraction=99.8% Gflops=3.657e+02